 Many on the western, pro-Assad side once relied on government salaries or pensions for income but these have now been eroded by soaring inflation.

 "I pay 40,000 pounds for electricity, when I used to pay just 3,000," said Ibrahim Nseir, who heads the city's Arab Anglican Church.

 Conditions in the opposition-held areas, where the international advocacy group Physicians for Human Rights estimates 350,000 residents still live, are even worse.

-Supplies can enter only through the perilous Castello road, which comes under regular fire from jets and artillery.
-Castello has been closed for a week because of bombardment and shelling, according to Aleppo activist Farj Abu Muhammad.
+Supplies can enter only through the perilous Costello road, which comes under regular fire from jets and artillery.
+Costello has been closed for a week because of bombardment and shelling, according to Aleppo activist Farj Abu Muhammad.
 Government offensives on the surrounding Handarat and Mallah neighborhoods, though so far repelled by rebel groups, have put the passage in further peril.

 Warplanes constantly soar overhead, and the city is rocked by regular, ear-splitting explosions.

 The rebels "have six and one-third functioning hospitals," said Hamza Khatib, an emergency room physician and activist in the eastern side of the city.
 The one-third, he said, is the remaining part of the Al-Quds Hospital where he practices, which was heavily damaged in an airstrike on April 27.
 That attack killed dozens of medical staff, patients, and other civilians.